mozilla/addons-server/docs/topics/development/building_and_running_services.md

 The `docker-compose.yml` file defines the services, volumes, and networks required for the project.

-Our docker compose project is split into a root [docker-compose.yml](../../../docker-compose.yml) file and additional files for specific environments, such as [docker-compose.ci.yml](../../../docker-compose.ci.yml) for CI environments.
+Our docker compose project is split into a root [docker-compose.yml](../../../docker-compose.yml) file and additional files for specific environments, such as [docker-compose.private.yml](../../../docker-compose.private.yml) for CI running the "customs" service.

 ### Healthchecks